Absolute Galapagos (Grand Daphne)

 Included Activities:

-Day 6 : Isla Santa Fe/Isla Plaza Sur
+Day 6: Isla Santa Fe - Isla Plaza Sur

-M/Y Daphne
+Accommodation: M/Y Grand Daphne

-Meals Included:
+Meals Included: breaksfast, lunch, dinner

-Afterwards, continue to Isla Plaza Sur, a small, picturesque island.
-Take another walk (approximately 1.5 hours), getting close to sea lions and passing one of the Galápagos’s largest land iguana populations.
+After, continue to Isla Plaza Sur, a small, picturesque island.
+Take another walk (approximately 1.5 hours), getting close to sea lions and passing one of the Galapagos’s largest land iguana populations.
 The southern cliffs are great for spotting tropicbirds and swallow-tailed gulls, as well as ‘the Gentlemen’s Club’ – a gathering of male sea lions.
 Today there may be an extra stop on the way to Plaza Sur to restock the provisions for the boat.

 Included Activities:

-M/Y Daphne
+Accommodation: M/Y Grand Daphne

-Meals Included:
+Meals Included: breaksfast, lunch, dinner

 Explore Isla Genovesa, the archipelago's north-eastern outpost.
 The island’s varied landscapes are a twitcher's paradise, with all three kinds of boobies, including the rare red-footed booby, nesting here.
 Next, Bahia Darwin (Darwin Beach) is another superb birding site with large breeding colonies of seabirds, frigates, lava herons, swallow-tailed gulls, mockingbirds, and vampire finches.